-Yes, Oasis Café is open 7 days a week as usual and Explorer’s Café is open operating an 'Order & Collect' service with a limited menu at weekends only.
+Yes, Explorer’s Café is open everyday operating an 'Order & Collect' service with a limited menu and Oasis Cafe is open on weekends and school holidays.
 Both catering facilities have extra spacing between tables inside and extra seating options outside.

 Will the shops be open?

-Our main gift shop Mungo’s Trading Post will always be open selling gifts, sweets and ice cream.
-On some days we may also open up Toy Safari gift shop and Candyland which sells ice cream, pre-packed pick and mix, confectionery and drinks.
-We are operating limited capacity in the shop to keep our social distancing measures.
+Our main gift shop Mungo’s Trading Post will be open selling gifts, sweets and ice cream.
+We are operating limited capacity in our shops to keep our social distancing measures.